Building an ADU in Torrance. Rules, costs, timeline.

 — 800 sqft two-bedroom two-bath single-story at

-height cap and 4-ft setbacks.
+with 4-ft setbacks.
 For most flat R-1

 Torrance lots in West Torrance, Southwood, and the